 - You only need one hand while using it

 Animals are hard to photograph as they keep moving.
 It’s always a good idea to take a long shot and then try your luck with a closer shot.
 If you miss the closer shot and your camera has a good resolution, you may be able to get a satisfying result by cropping and digitally zooming into the long shot.
 It may not be the best quality for those who want their photos to be printed in a magazine.
 But if you’re just after memories it’s often good enough!

 5. Set or edit the white balance

 Set the white balance on your camera underwater

 To bring back the colours and avoid the blue/green tone, some cameras allow you to edit the white balance while you are underwater.
-When you’re down there, find white sand or use a white slate (or alternatively your hand if you have pale skin).
+When you’re down there, find white sand or use a white slate (or alternatively your hand if you have pale skin or fins if they’re white).
 Go into your underwater camera’s function menu to find the White Balance (or AWD).
 Aim to the sand or the slate (or your hand), so it fills your frame, and play with your white balance until you are satisfied with the colours.
 Note that you’ll need to redo this as your depth changes.
 This is tricky for beginners and extremely time-consuming for those who aren’t that much into underwater photography.
 I almost never do it and prefer to edit my photos after the dive.

 The best underwater cameras for scuba diving have an automatic depth colour correction.
 The results I’ve seen are not always perfect, but still very good for no effort.
 The fellow diver who showed that to me owned a Paralenz Dive Camera.
 It’s a function available on the Nikon W300* as well, but I don’t find the results amazing, to be honest.
 The Olympus TG-6* is a bit better, but still not amazing.